 Worship Spaces on Campus

-The Hillel House is located on the corner of Carlisle and Stevens Streets, Gettysburg, PA 17325.
+The Hillel House is located on the corner of Carlisle and Stevens Streets in Gettysburg.
 Gettysburg Hillel uses many places on campus for religious observance.
 Shabbat services can be held at Glatfelter Lodge.
 Tashlich can take place at the lake.
 Gettysburg Hillel builds a Sukkah on campus grounds.